-From wineries to high desert trails
+Wineries to high desert trails in the Thompson Valley

 Leaving the Shuswap, we turned west to follow the scenic South Thompson River down towards the city of Kamloops.
 Surrounded by dazzlingly barren hills, Kamloops sits at the confluence of the South and North Thompson Rivers in a stunning landscape of hoodoos and grasslands, lush vineyards and craggy gulches, and sparkling lakes and golden rolling rangeland.
 And with a bustling downtown full of great shops and cafes, you'll find plenty to do in the city as well.